Hallatscheklab/collectivemotion/README.md

-Data, codes, and analysis for Kayser et al Nature Eco Evo (2018).
+Data, codes, and analysis scripts for Kayser et al Nature Eco Evo (2018).

 This repository has X directories: